-Reservations are essential to see The Last Supper with online advance purchase tickets the cheapest and simplest way to ensure timeslot admissions.
+Reservations are essential to see The Last Supper by Leonardo da Vinci in Milan — online advance purchase skip-the-line entry tickets are the cheapest and simplest way to ensure time-slot admissions to the museum.
+If time slots are sold out, guided tours may still be available.

-Tickets for The Last Supper in Milan must be bought in advance, as Leonardo da Vinci’s famous painting on a wall in the refectory of the Convent of Santa Maria delle Grazie in Milan may only be seen with time-slot reservation tickets.
-All admissions to The Last Supper Museum are in effect skip-the-line tickets, as only 35 visitors per tour are allowed to spend a maximum of 15 minutes viewing the painting.
-Guided tours of The Last Supper are pricy but do ensure admission on specific days and times when the ticket-only option is sold out.
-(Tours adding further sights in Milan such as the Duomo, La Scala, or guided town walks are often cheaper and offer better value.)
+Entrance tickets for The Last Supper Museum in Milan must be bought in advance, as Leonardo da Vinci’s famous late 15th-century painting on a wall in the refectory of the Convent of Santa Maria delle Grazie Church in Milan may only be seen with time slot reservation tickets.
+All admissions to The Last Supper Museum are in effect skip-the-line tickets, as only 40 visitors per tour are allowed to spend a maximum of 15 minutes viewing the painting.
+Guided tours of The Last Supper are pricy but the best way to ensure admission if the ticket-only option is sold out.
+Occasionally, early morning tours for groups of only six are available.
 All visitors must have their knees and upper arms covered.

-How to Buy Skip-the-Line Tickets On-Line for The Last Supper
+How to Buy Skip-the-Line Tickets Online for The Last Supper in 2025

-The cheapest way to buy tickets for The Last Supper is through the Cenacolo Vinciano official reseller Vivatiket — the site is a bit old-fashioned and confusing.
+The cheapest way to buy tickets for The Last Supper is through the Cenacolo Vinciano official website reseller Vivatiket — the official site is a bit old-fashioned and confusing.
 English is available but depending on the browser may be less easy to find.
-Also, the English notices are sometimes out of date but if tickets are available for the preferred day, it could safely be assumed that the Last Supper will be open.

 Note that the name of the person using the ticket is required not the name of the person buying the ticket.
 It is only possible to buy a maximum of 5 tickets online in a single transaction.
 Name changes are possible up to 24 hours before the tour but tickets cannot be modified or refunded.
 (Minor spelling errors are not a problem.)